Niko2357/Cookie-Clicker/README.md

   npm install node-fetch
   ```
 ### Usage
+> [!TIP]
-Best way to test is to install zip of project you're interested in.
+> Best way to test is to install zip of project you're interested in.
-Make sure to use these versions:
+Make sure to use these versions for server libraries:
+* express: ^5.2.1
-*
+* node-fetch: ^3.3.2

 ### Project Authors
 * [Vilma Tomanová](https://github.com/notvivi) - Game frontend developer